 Identify Leaks in your Car

-Edited by Timbuktu, Eng, Anonymous, estrella sacragon and 2 others
+Edited by Timbuktu, Eng, estrella sacragon, mahalia jovita b. bugasto and 1 other

 Do you usually see car oil spewed on your garage?
 Or in places you have parked?
 If that is the case you might have a car leak that you need to look for and repair.
 Leaks should be addressed immediately because it may cause something terrible that will happen.
 So how can we achieve this?
 Here are the steps below on how we can identify leaks in our cars.